IBM-Bluemix-Docs/third-party/software-checklist.md

 ## Validate your software
 {: #sw-validate-checklist}

-The following tasks are typically completed by a technical member of your team member.
+The following tasks are typically completed by a technical member of your team.

 | Task | Description | Environment |
 |------|-------------|-------------|